Cancer treatment and coronavirus

 - the type of treatment you have had

 Most people with cancer will recover well from treatment.
 Their immune system will usually recover in a few months.
-They will not be more at risk of being seriously unwell if they get coronavirus.
+Most people will not be more at risk of being seriously unwell if they get covid.
+Being vaccinated can reduce this risk further.
 We have information about looking after yourself and staying well.

 You can also: